venkovic/py-lanczos-restart-strategies/README.tex.md

 Observations :

 Ghost (repeating) eigenvalues appear when no reorthogonalization is applied.

-Memory requirements increase with m.
+Memory requirements increase with $m$.
 Restart becomes necessary.